jsoxford/summerofhacks.github.io/events/2014/code-retreat.md

 coc: http://url
 ---

-SusHack helps developers get together to create solutions to sustainability problems using their skills in development and lots of coffee.
+Write better code to a backdrop of pastries and burritos… the Code Retreat is a chance to hone your programming skills without the pressure of Getting Things Done.